 101 back-to-school tips for kids and parents

-The trick is to plan ahead.
-Read through this list and identify some strategies that you think could help you and your family stay organized and on top of things.
-Then, test these different approaches as a family so you can figure out which ones work for you, and which ones don't.
+To help you with the back-to-school transition, here are 101 tips you can use to ease kids back into school life while also managing your own stress.
+Read through the list and identify the strategies you think could help you and your family stay organized and on top of things.
+Then, test out different approaches as a family so you can figure out which ones work for you and which ones don't.

 1. Set your kids' sleep schedules back to "school time" two weeks before the first day of school.

 2. Use an egg timer to get your kids used to focusing for specific periods of time.

 3. Encourage your kids to read at least one (or one more) book before the school year begins.